 Illustrating the kingdom >> Rewards of the Kingdom of Heaven >> Reserved in heaven >>

-implanted in our bodies.
-For example, in this world there are some people who
+embedded in our bodies.
+For example, in this world some people

 are very beautiful, but their outward appearance is not an accurate depiction of their inner

-self.
-Not so in heaven.
-Paul said that as star differs form
+selves, but this will not be the case in heaven.
+Paul said that star differs form

-In heaven our outward appearance will accurately reflect our inner self,
+star in glory (1Cor 15,35-44), so in heaven our outward appearance will accurately reflect our inner

 (243g) Kingdom of God